ChainAgnostic/namespaces/conflux/caip2.md

 ### Resolution Mechanics

-To resolve the a network reference for a conflux network, POST a JSON-RPC request to the RPC endpoint of the blockchain node with path / ,for example:
+To resolve the a network reference for a conflux network, POST a JSON-RPC request to the RPC endpoint of the blockchain node with path / for example:

 ```jsonc
 // request